AntoinePlissonneau/sim_collision_avoidance/README.md

 auxiliary task for train collision avoidance" submitted to the journal Transactions on Intelligent Transportation Systems (TITS)
 (this paper is at this moment under review).

-With this project, the ambition is not only to present implementation of this paper, but also to offer the community an easy-to-use and efficient tool for future work on train collision avoidance.
+With this project, the ambition is not only to share the implementation of the works made for this paper, but also to offer the community an easy-to-use and efficient tool for future work on train collision avoidance.
 Thus, it is easily modular in several aspects.
 First, in addition to already implemented train dynamics, anyone can easily incorporate their own train or obstacle dynamics.
 An observation builder comes as an external wrapper of the environment,